 Monitoring snowpack helps our water managers and partners make management decisions to increase our resiliency.

 In Utah, we get approximately 95% of our water from snowpack.
 Reservoir storage is dependent upon snowpack and runoff to get us through dry years.
-Extended drought has depleted our reservoirs, and it will take multiple years of above-average snowpack and precipitation to reverse drought impacts.

 NRCS Snow Survey Program

-Making the most of this snowpack
+Making the most of our snowpack

 - For farmers: Learn how you can get funds for using water more efficiently